bogdanim36/gulp-tasks/README.md

 Each folder declared in configs array form gulpfile.config.json must contain a gulp-config.json with js and css files to include in index.html.

-Dev-Watch-Es6 and Dev-Watch-Es5 has watcher for add/remove css, js files, and wqill generate automate hte index.html.
+Dev-Watch-Es6 and Dev-Watch-Es5 has watchers for add/remove css, js files, and will generate the index.html instantly.
 However, it's possibile to get some error from gulp-watch while adding/remove files.
 In this situation you must close, wtahcer task, update manually golp-config.json files, an restart watcher task.